phisko/koverlay/README.md

 Plugins should link with the `kengine` version used to compile the overlay's main executable to ensure ABI compatibility (as the internal `kengine` data structures may change between versions).

 Plugins simply have to define a `void loadKenginePlugin(kengine::EntityManager & em)` function that creates a `kengine::Entity` and attaches whatever behavior the plugin needs.

+A user-provided scale factor can be accessed through the `GetImGuiScale` function component.
+This should be used to properly scale child windows and other elements.

 ### Example